DustinGrau/DuluthTheatre/docs/tech-foundations.md

 ```

 Our **visual system** interprets different wavelengths of visible light as color.
 A lighting designer then applies **color theory** to use those colors intentionally: creating contrast, complementing costumes and scenery, directing attention, establishing mood, and helping tell the story.

-Modern LED fixtures produce and mix selected colors electronically, but the result is still the same physical phenomenon: electromagnetic radiation reaching our eyes.

 ---